Scarlett was not sure how she got dressed and left the house. If she stayed in the house any longer, she was going to scream and create an earthquake.

 “Oh yes indeed.
 I know… I know… You work with Kelly, right?
-Pleased to meet you Scarlett.
-I look forward to work with you.”
+Pleased to meet you, Scarlett.
+I look forward to working with you.”

 “Pleased to meet you too Mr. Chase and I should really get going now.
 Hope you have a good day ahead. ”